Flutterando/modular/flutter_modular/README.md

 ];
 ```

-Retrieve the arguments from binds directly too:
+You can retrieve the arguments from binds directly too:

 ```dart